googlearchive/appengine-recover-unapplied-writes-python/README.md

 You can upload this application to an alternate version of your application without changing the contents of `app.yaml`.
-By executing `appcfg.py -A yourapp` from the command line, the application ID from `app.yaml` will be replaced with `yourapp`.
+By executing `appcfg.py -A your-app-id` from the command line, the application ID from `app.yaml` will be replaced with `your-app-id`.